eddie8615/prediction_modelling_in_r/README.md

 This session is about regularising regression models such as Ridge and LASSO model using `glmnet` package.
 - Ridge
 - LASSO

+### Session 11
+Session 11 covers regularised logistic regression and its fitting mechanism such as cross-validation for tuning lambda.
+Used data was predicting autism using stimuli of particular brain regions and Altzheimer dataset from AppliedPredictiveModeling package\
+This session also covers two popular R packages for modelling regularised logistic regression such as `caret` and `glmnet`.
+- LASSO logistic regression - Parameter selection
+- Small portion of data analysis using logistic regression to look odds ratios
+- To evaluate the model performance, `confusionMatrix` was used that shows 'Sensitvity', 'Specificity' and 'Accuracy'
+- Used `roc` to measure discrimination
+- `glmnet` vs `caret`

+### Session 16
+Session 16 covers Cox regression that enable us to measure "time-till-event' with adding risk factors.
+The event can be anything not just negative event such as:
+- Recovery period
+- Survival from cancer or any disease since diagnosis etc.
+Addtion to Cox model, Kaplan-Meier model, hazard function and survival function are also included to understand the concept of Cox model.
+DementiaData was used and various methods of assessing the model performance were also performed
+- Cox regression
+- Survival function
+- Hazard function
+- Concordance index (c-statistics), Calibration
+- log rank -> to test the difference of statistical properties
+- LASSO Cox